12 Information Technology Stocks Moving In Friday's After-Market Session - Benzinga

 Losers

+- Sonim Technologies SONM shares decreased by 5.63% to $0.73.
+At the close, Sonim Technologies's trading volume reached 451.6K shares.
+This is 12.5% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $14.0 million.

-- AppTech Payments APCX stock declined by 4.74% to $1.61.
-The market value of their outstanding shares is at $26.3 million.
+- ironSource IS shares declined by 3.75% to $3.6.
+The market value of their outstanding shares is at $3.6 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.